At the Mahalia Jackson Theater for the Performing Arts

 The Son – Jonathan Pierce Rhodes

-Reverend – Gordon Hawkins
+The Reverend – Gordon Hawkins

-Girlfriend 1 & Nurse – Chabrelle Williams
+Girlfriend 1 & Nurse – Chabrelle D. Williams

-Girlfriend 2 – Kourtney Holmes
+Girlfriend 2 – Kourtney J. Holmes

-Girlfriend 3 – Kendra Beasley
+Girlfriend 3 – Kendra Faith Beasley

-Policeman 1 – Tyrone Chambers
+Policeman 1 – Tyrone Chambers II

-Policeman 2 – Mark Anthony Thomas
+Policeman 2 – Mark-Anthony Thomas

 Policeman 3 – Ivan Griffin